CameronGrenier/the-quad/Software Requirement Specification.md

 ### 2.7 Assumptions and Dependencies
 - Assumes that users have access to modern web browsers.
-- Depends on the reliability of the PostgreSQL database and the stability of the PERN stack.
+- Depends on the reliability of Cloudflare D1 database and R2 storage.
+- Depends on Cloudflare Workers for serverless backend functionality.
 - Assumes collaboration and timely feedback from university stakeholders and potential end-users.

 ---